Cost of Living in Durham, NC [2025]

 Durham Central Park, where artists and farmers gather to sell their goods

+Summers in Durham are hot and muggy, while the winters are short but cold, wet, and partly cloudy.
 To stay warm through the relatively cold winter nights and cool through the hot, muggy summer, you'll need to account for higher utilities.
-Durham’s basic utilities include electricity, heating, cooling, water, and garbage, running $135.87 for a 915-sq. ft. apartment.
-Adding on the similar internet with 60 Mbps or more with unlimited data, cable/ADSL will cost you an extra $65 for a total of $200.87 each month.
+Durham’s basic utilities include electricity, heating, cooling, water, and garbage, running $163.21 for a 915-sq. ft. apartment.
+Adding on a basic cell phone plan and Internet with 60 Mbps or more and unlimited data, cable/ADSL will cost you an extra $120.23 for a total of $283.44 each month.

 Before you move, it’s always a good idea to know how much utilities will cost in an apartment.
 This knowledge will allow you to budget accordingly for this sometimes overlooked expense.

-Durham Fitness and Entertainment Costs
+Durham Fitness & Entertainment

 The western point of Eno River State Park in Durham, North Carolina.